 Stage One: Submission of Letters of Intent

-- The letter must contain: the name of organization; name of principal contact person; a brief description of the proposal; the approximate amount of the grant request; and proof of the organization’s 501(c)(3) tax status
+- The letter must contain: the name of the organization; the name of the principal contact person; a brief description of the proposal; the approximate amount of the grant request; and proof of the organization’s 501(c)(3) tax status

-- Letters of Intent will be evaluated, and a response will be sent to the agency contact person by November 17, 2017.
+- Letters of Intent will be evaluated, and a response will be sent to the agency contact person on November 19.

 - No more than 15 organizations will be selected to submit a formal grant application.